 There are many reasons to consider Uruguay as a retirement destination.
 Uruguay is a small country; only tiny Suriname in South America is smaller.
 At 68,000 square miles, Uruguay is about the size of the state of Missouri.
-Its population is small as well, with 1.8 million of its 3.8 million residents living in the capital city, Montevideo.
+Its population is small as well, with 1.8 million of its 3.5 million residents living in or near the capital city, Montevideo.
 So despite its small size, there is plenty of elbowroom.
 It is located in the fertile plains and hills south of Brazil and east of Argentina, and has a coast along the Atlantic Ocean and the Rio de la Plata.

 The geography is very tame, especially by South American standards.
 No mighty Andes jutting up; the highest point in Uruguay is only 1,686 feet.
 The countryside is mostly rolling hills, river basins and lakes, and the fertile coastal lowlands—in fact, it is considered some of the most fertile land in the world.
 Uruguay is also one of the few places in South America with no destructive earthquakes and no volcanoes.

 The weather is also very mild.
 Seasons are reversed in the Southern Hemisphere, and some expats feel its climate offers the best of both worlds: seasonal changes, but no extremes.
 The absence of major mountains to set up barriers makes the weather similar over the whole country, as fronts move unimpeded across the land.

 The growing season is long, and winter is not severe.
 For example, in Montevideo, the coldest months (June and July) average highs of 57 F (14 C) and lows of 45 F (7 C).
 In the summer, temperatures in January, the hottest month, average only 84 F (29 C), with nights of 64 F (18 C).
 Rainfall is fairly even throughout the year, usually between 38 and 50 inches annually in most regions.